Basketball Rules- Applicable for A, B, C, & Women’s Basketball

 In men’s basketball a player has the option to participate in the beginning of the season at the various levels before determining his ultimate league selection.
 The following guidelines should be followed:

-• If a player participates during the fall portion of the season then he may not play against the same opponent in the A, B and C games.
+• A player may participate during the fall portion of the season in any A, B and C games.
 Once the season resumes in January his participation in a game in either league denotes his league choice.

 • If a player does not participate in the fall portion of the season he may participate in both A and B leagues (not against the same opponent) or in the C league.
 Then participation in his second game in any league denotes his league choice.